omarathon/compression-geospatial/README.md

-## Assessing high-performance lightweight compression formats for Geospatial computation
+## Compressive Streaming for Geospatial Pipelines

 _Beating main-memory bandwidths in geospatial pipelines with fast in-memory compression_